Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes

-Sepsis is but one of many patient-level health characteristics which might reasonably influence whether or not surgery will be more effective than non-surgical alternatives.
-For example, the age of a patient and the number of comorbidities may well influence which mode of treatment should be preferred.
-We next explore how accounting for additional heterogeneity in the matched pair outcomes that is predictable on the basis of effect modifiers may further decrease reported sensitivity to hidden bias.
+Sepsis is but one of many patient-level health characteristics which might influence whether or not surgery will be more effective than non-surgical alternatives.
+We next explore how accounting for additional heterogeneity that is predictable on the basis of effect modifiers may further decrease reported sensitivity to hidden bias.
 After doing so, we present theoretical results to help explain the pattern in Table \ref{tab.sens} of smaller treatment effects being considerably less sensitive to hidden bias.